Ram-Ramadoss/catch-22/README.md

 <br/>Late contributions received files refreshed on 9/26/2020
 <br/>Coalition lists on 9/22

-*** Date collected is important because both coalitions are continuing to receive contributions, ss this tool represents the status as of late Sept
+*** Date collected is important because both coalitions are continuing to receive contributions, so this tool represents the status as of late Sept

 ## Data Processing
 Python/Jupyter Notebook was used to process the data.